 Monti Carlo: TV Chef and Food Literacy Educator

-Before the pandemic, Puerto Rican television personality (Food Network, Cooking Channel) and chef Monti Carlo was cooking at private events, food festivals, and teaching culinary classes.
-After the pandemic effectively canceled her calendar, she decided to use her home studio to host a show called Nutritious Bites on PBS in partnership with LAUSD and Common Threads.
+Before 2020, Puerto Rican television personality (Food Network, Cooking Channel) and chef Monti Carlo was cooking at private events, food festivals, and teaching culinary classes.
+After 2020 effectively canceled her calendar, she decided to use her home studio to host a show called Nutritious Bites on PBS in partnership with LAUSD and Common Threads.
 It is geared for parents to watch with their kids to help teach the basics of nutrition in a fun and engaging way.

 She also started Everything Food, a platform that hopes to eliminate food deserts by mapping every grocery store in the country, along with their pricing and inventory.
 For example, you can create a digital shopping list on the platform and send it to every supermarket in your zip code.
 It then compares grocery stores by price, availability, and quality of the available food items on your list.
 If it is an option at the store, you can have the list delivered or made ready for pick-up.